Below is a list of the gear, tools, and gadgets I use on my Naturalist adventures.

 - Pocket Knives

-Some items we only carry when necessary or desired:
+Some items I only carry when necessary or desired:

 - Walkie-talkies